chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
+  text: "Thank you to Micheal for his expertise and the knowledge you shared with
-  text: "Nicholas, We had such a wonderful time in Rhodes and your company provided
+    us.
+Plus your humor which we greatly appreciated.
+We wish you all a great New Year. <br>\nKind regards Gregor and Vicky gstewartsmythe@yahoo.com\n\nNicholas, We had such a wonderful time in Rhodes and your company provided outstanding service!
-    outstanding service! .
+    .
 Kostas and Manolis were amazing and especially helpful.
 It was one of our favorite trips and destinations yet.
 Please pass on my sincere thanks and best wishes to them as well. <br>\nHappy Holidays!
 Kristine (Dec 28th) tworaads@aol.com\n\nWe had a fantastic time with Michael in Rhodes.
 Not only was he a good driver, but we learned so much from his as well.
 We all left him feeling like we would love to experience the same day all over again! <br> Thanks again Orva (Dec 26th)  osschramm@gmail.com\n\nHello Nicholas and Dominic: Our tour, it was everything we could have hoped for.
 We enjoyed the entire tour and your flexibility and desire to help us.
 We will certainly recommend you and your company to anyone asking for similar services. <br>\nBest regards,  Libby and Les (Dec 14th)  lesaco@gmail.com\n\nThank you Nicholas for the very interesting tour you gave us.
 We all fully enjoyed the day with you.
-You gave us a great deal of information and took us to many memorable areas on this tour.  <br>\nThanks again, Pat, Marie, and Suzy (Dec 8th)  pburnett295@gmail.com \n\nHi Nicholas, We had the best day ever!
+    \ You gave us a great deal of information and took us to many memorable areas on this tour.  <br>\nThanks again, Pat, Marie, and Suzy (Dec 8th)  pburnett295@gmail.com
+    \n\nHi Nicholas, We had the best day ever!
 Manuel was so helpful and kind.
 Best to your company ☺ <br>Friends from USA.
 Shelly, Judy, Fred and Sheila (Dec 1st) hellyreed61@gmail.com\n\nDear Nicholas, We are safe and sound back on the ship.
     Thank you so much for your impeccable, professional, and warm correspondence in coordinating our brief visit - we all had a lovely day and will be departing Rhodes with fond memories.
 Please extend our thanks to Michael as well; we so enjoyed getting to share a meal with him, hearing about Rhodes, and his safe and courteous guidance through our trip today.
-    \   I hope you, your team, and your families have a safe and happy close to the calendar year. <br> Warm regards,  Jeff and family (Nov 26th) maojiataiwan@gmail.com\n\nDear Nicholas - Our visit to your beautiful island was totally enjoyable.
+I hope you, your team, and your families have a safe and happy close to the calendar year. <br> Warm regards,  Jeff and family (Nov 26th) maojiataiwan@gmail.com\n\nDear Nicholas - Our visit to your beautiful island was totally enjoyable.
 Michael was excellent - fun, friendly and very informative.
     We have given you an EXCELLENT review on TripAdvisor! <br>  Best Regards, Don & Pat (Nov 25th)  donb@plainhookey.com\n\nVoy a expresarme de forma personal, pero hablo también de parte de todos los del grupo.\nLa visita el día de hoy a Rhodas ha sido una de las visitas más memorables de este viaje.\nRhodas, por sí misma, tiene un encanto particular.
 Alex hizo que ese encanto a demás de particular fuera dinámico, entrañable, exclusivo y sobretodo sensible.
 Su conocimiento, pasión por su tierra y sus orígenes son impresionantes.
 Manolis, encantador, su habilidad en el volante hizo que tuviéramos un paseo sin sobresaltos.
-Les decimos a los dos: MUCHAS GRACIAS!!!  \nCuenta con mis sinceras recomendaciones para quien sepa venga a Rhodas. \nTambién pondré mi comentario en Trip Advisor.<br> \nHa sido un placer haberte conocido.\nMónica (18 de noviembre)
-    \ monicarevesz@hotmail.com\n\nNicholas, we had a wonderful tour with Andrew who was exceptional!
+Les decimos a los dos: MUCHAS GRACIAS!!!  \nCuenta con mis sinceras recomendaciones para quien sepa venga a Rhodas. \nTambién pondré mi comentario en Trip Advisor.<br> \nHa sido un placer haberte conocido.\nMónica (18 de noviembre)  monicarevesz@hotmail.com\n\nNicholas, we had a wonderful tour with Andrew who was exceptional!
 Thank you for the quality service.<br>\nDonald (Nov 13) dharris5@nycap.rr.com\n\nNicholas, It was an outstanding day with a fabulous tour-driver!
 He was very informative, considerate, professional and made our day very enjoyable.
 Your island is lovely!
-    \ I would highly recommend your company.
+I would highly recommend your company.
 Thank you for making our day on Rhodes so memorable!<br> \nCyndi and Larry (Nov 7th) grammycyndi@gmail.com\n\nWe had a wonderful time!
 Stamos was a great driver, as soon as we get home, I will put a review on trip advisor.
-Thank you.....<br> \nMarilyn (Nov 6th)  tmc351@comcast.net\n\nNicholas, Thank you, the tour by Sergio, and the beauty of Rhodes made it a really wonderful day.
-We were so glad we could invite our new friends to join us, we all had a great time.
+    Thank you.....<br> \nMarilyn (Nov 6th)  tmc351@comcast.net\n\nNicholas, Thank
+    you, the tour by Sergio, and the beauty of Rhodes made it a really wonderful day.
+    \ We were so glad we could invite our new friends to join us, we all had a great time.
 If I know anyone else going to Rhodes, I will definitely share your contact information. <br> \nBest, Cyd  (Nov 4th) cyd.friedman@gmail.com\n\nHello Nicholas, We are back in our home now and cherish the memories we made in Rhodes.
 Our special thanks to Sergio.
 He was informative and interesting.
 Your Island is beautiful and we hope to have an opportunity to visit again. <br> With fond memories, Harriet and Larry (Nov 4th)  harrietgallas@gmail.com \n\nNicholas, the tour by Kostas & Illias was fantastic.
 Kostas is a fountain of knowledge and you can tell he is very passionate about his country. <br> Glenys (Nov 3rd) grodwell@cogeco.ca\n\nNicholas, We really enjoyed our visit to Rhodes and found Michael to be an excellent host!
     We’ve never done a private tour before.
 You and Michael both set the bar high in terms of customer service! <br> Thank you for being part of our trip to Rhodes.